-Accept all answers and let students know that today's lesson will explore different data to figure out if their predictions are correct.
+Accept all answers and tell students that today's lesson will explore different data to figure out if their predictions are correct.

-Have students check their pantry to see if they have any saltine crackers and show slide 3.
-If they do not, don't worry, show the video linked on the slide.
-Tell students that as they chew, to notice what is happening to the taste of the cracker and record any observations on their Student Handouts.
+Have students check their pantry to see if they have any saltine crackers, and show slide 3.
+If they do not, don't worry: Show the video linked on the slide.
+Tell students that as they chew, they should notice what is happening to the taste of the cracker and record any observations on their Student Handouts.

-Ask students to share out what they noticed.
+Ask students to share what they noticed.
 Students may share the following:

-Students may answer that in chemical reactions new substances are formed with properties that are different from the properties of the substances you started with.
-They may share a physical change is when we change something about a substance, maybe it's size, shape, or state of matter, but it's still the same substance.
-Students should have explored these ideas in 5th grade as well as in middle school.
+Students may answer that in chemical reactions, new substances are formed with properties that differ from the properties of the substances you started with.
+They may share that a physical change is when we change something about a substance—maybe its size, shape, or state of matter—but it's still the same substance.
+Students should have explored these ideas in fifth grade, as well as in middle school.
 The depth of student answers may depend on their grade level and experiences in the middle school classroom.

 Give students a few minutes to record their thoughts about what is happening to the cracker on question 3 in their Student Handouts.
 Have students share their claims about what is happening to the cracker.
-Let them know that we will be exploring data to gather evidence to support those claims in our next step.
+Tell them, "We will be exploring data to gather evidence to support those claims in our next step."

-Show slide 6 and lead a discussion of what students noticed on the data.
+Show slide 6, and lead a discussion of what students noticed about the data.
 Use the following prompts:

-Students may identify that the glucose molecule increases and other complex carbohydrate molecule decreases.
+Students may identify that the glucose molecule increases and other complex carbohydrate molecules decrease.
 Some may further identify that they appear to increase and decrease by the same amount.
 Students may begin to conclude that other complex carbohydrates are turning into glucose in the mouth.
 They should begin to think that chemical changes, or reactions, are the only thing that can explain what is happening.

-Say to students, "Great, now we have some data to let us know that there are some changes occurring in the mouth when we eat crackers.
-This is helping us support our earlier claims, but now we need evidence to see if our ideas about chemical reactions are correct."
+Say to students, "Now we have some data to let us know that some changes are occurring in the mouth when we eat crackers.
+This is helping us support our earlier claims, but now we need some more information to see if our ideas about chemical reactions are correct."

-Show slide 7 and tell students that you've found an article that might help us find some more evidence to support our claims.
-Give students time to read the article, "What's spit?", and answer questions 5 and 6 on their Student Handout.
+Show slide 7, and tell students, "I've found an article that might help us find some more evidence to support our claims."
+Give students time to read the article, "What's Spit?", and answer questions 5 and 6 on their Student Handout.

-Lead a discussion for students to share out what evidence they found in the article to help support their claims.
+Lead a discussion in which students share what scientific information they found in the article to help support their ideas about where digestion of carbohydrates begins.
 Students should share that spit contains amylase, an enzyme, that breaks down complex carbohydrates in the mouth.
-They should start to connect that this helps explain how the data shows that other complex carbohydrates decrease in the mouth while glucose increases.
-If students have completed the Daily Do Why does some food disappear? they may draw upon that lesson to make the connection that units of glucose join together to form other complex carbohydrates.
+They should start to understand that this helps explain how the data shows that other complex carbohydrates decrease in the mouth, while glucose increases.
+If students have completed the Daily Do Why does some food disappear?, they may draw upon that lesson to make the connection that units of glucose join together to form other complex carbohydrates.

 Summarize the discussion by saying, "So amylase helps break the larger complex carbohydrates into smaller pieces of glucose in the mouth.
 This must explain why we see the changes in the data and notice a sweet taste in our mouth."

-Transition to thinking about our predictions about where digestion of carbohydrates starts.
-Show slide 8 and give students a few minutes to answer question 7 on their Student Handouts.
+Transition to thinking about students' predictions about where digestion of carbohydrates starts.
+Show slide 8, and give students a few minutes to answer question 7 on their Student Handouts.
 This question can be used as a formative assessment to check for student understanding.
-Allow students to share out their ideas and if their predictions were supported or refuted by what we've figured out today.
+Allow students to share their ideas and whether their predictions were supported or refuted by what they've figured out today.

 The NSTA Daily Do is an open educational resource (OER) and can be used by educators and families providing students distance and home science learning.
 Access the entire collection of NSTA Daily Dos.

-This Daily Do is inspired and uses materials from the How do things inside our bodies work together to make us feel the way we do? storyline created by OpenSciEd.
-OpenSciEd is an open educational resource that can be used by parents and teachers to implement student-driven learning.
+This Daily Do lesson is inspired by and uses materials from the OpenSciEd science unit 7.3 Metabolic Reactions: How do things inside our bodies work together to make us feel the way we do?